Ford Focus ST Review & Prices

 Still, space in the Focus is pretty good and there’s room enough for four adults to get comfy, plus there’s a decent 380-litre boot.
 If that’s not enough for you, then there’s always the option of the Focus ST Estate, which can swallow nearly 600 litres of whatever it is you need to carry, and which turns this hot hatch into a truly practical family car.
 Just beware of the ultra-sporty front bucket seats — they’re so narrow that, er, chunkier drivers will find them quite restricting.

-The Focus may not, sadly, be long for this world — Ford is going to end production of its long-serving family hatch next year — but the ST ensures that it’s going out as a hot-hatch champ.
-In the meantime, see how much you could save with Carwow’s Ford Focus ST deals.
-You can also browse used Focus STs, as well as other used Fords, from our network of trusted dealers.
-Carwow can help you sell your car, too.
+The Focus was sadly discontinued in 2025 — but the ST ensured that it went out as a hot-hatch champ.
+In the meantime, you can browse used Focus STs, as well as other used Fords, from our network of trusted dealers.
+Carwow can help you sell your old car, too.

 How much is the Ford Focus ST?

-The Focus ST isn’t quite as sharply-priced as once it was.
+This generation of the Focus ST wasn’t the comparative bargain that it used to be.
 It’s roughly the same price as the newly-updated VW Golf GTI, although in fairness the Focus does have an extra 15hp on its side.
 It’s cheaper than a BMW M135i, but then that’s a 300hp four-wheel drive car, and it has a BMW badge.

 The Focus ST is aggressive and sporty to drive, which is great when you’re in the mood, but it’s too twitchy when you just want to relax and get home